The Best Productivity Hacks I Use Every Day

 My Morning Routine Example

-Here’s a quick example of how I time-block my morning routine:
+Here’s a quick example of how I sometimes time-block my morning routine:

-Keep in mind that this is just a simple routine example of how I set up my mornings when I come to work.
+Keep in mind that this is just a simple routine example of how I set up my mornings when I work my 9-5 job.
 The key is to batch similar tasks together and schedule breaks in between.
 Following this approach is a great way to learn how to be more productive and make the most of your workday.

 Eliminate Distractions

-Now, I use these strategies to stay focused:
+Now, I try to use these strategies to stay focused:

-- Errands: If I need to run errands, I plan to do them all at once instead of spreading them out over the week.
+• Errands: If I need to run errands, I plan to do them all at once instead of spreading them out over the week, if possible.

-This approach keeps me in the right mindset for each type of task, saving time and mental energy.
+This keeps me in the right mindset for each type of task, saving time and energy.

 Beat Procrastination with the Two-Minute Rule

-When I’m procrastinating, it’s usually because a task feels too big or overwhelming.
-That’s where the two-minute rule comes in.
+My version of procrastination is usually doom scrolling Instagram, or reading blogs I found with yummy recipes.
+But when I’m procrastinating, it’s usually because a task feels too big or overwhelming.
+So I tried implementing the two minute rule, you’ve probably heard about it too.
 If something can be done in two minutes or less, like replying to an email, tidying my desk, or scheduling an appointment, I do it right away.

 For bigger tasks, I’ll spend just two minutes starting them.
 Or staring at them.
 Usually, that’s enough momentum to get going.